darwindcy/MS3Coding/README.md

 # MS3Coding

 Purpose:
-This repository holds the files of an application of MS3 Jr. Software Engineer coding challenge
+This repository holds the files of Darwin Charles Yadav's application of MS3 Jr. Software Engineer coding challenge

 Requirements:

-Important
+Important:

 The application takes about 25 seconds to run for the 5000+ data

 This application requires 3 opensource libraries

 These are attached in the application within the folder Dependencies.

 For the effective running of this application, include these libraries.
 1. opencsv
 2. sqlite-jdbc